Insurance and Risk Management Specialization

-The Insurance Specialization is designed to prepare students to be an insurance specialist, with the academic and professional levels of education needed to advise on insurance and manage insurance company and agent operations.
-The Insurance Specialization is offered with strong support from the State of Ohio Governor’s office and the Ohio insurance industry.
-This program is one of only a few 4-year degree programs in the state of Ohio specifically focused on insurance.
+The Insurance and Risk Management Specialization is designed to prepare students to be an insurance specialist, with the academic and professional levels of education needed to advise on insurance and manage insurance company and agent operations.
+The specialization is offered with strong support from the State of Ohio Governor’s office and the Ohio insurance industry.
+This program is one of only a few 4-year degree programs in the state of Ohio specifically focused on insurance and risk management.

 Upon completion of the program requirements, students will gain exposure to more than 30 different career paths including Accountant, Benefits Specialist, Claims Adjuster, Claims Representative, Fraud Examiner, Insurance Agent, Loss Prevention Manager, Pricing Analyst, Risk Manager, and Underwriter.
 (Click Insurance Career Opportunities for description of each career path.)